 In a dry winter, grass will still need plenty of water.
 If you spot brown patches on your lawn, ensure it is watered regularly.

-If you have any plants you know are susceptible to cold weather, get them in the greenhouse or in your conservatory.
-For those planted in the garden, protect them with fleece or hessian.
-The first frost of the year can arrive without any warning and kill your favourite foliage.
+If you have any plants you know are particularly susceptible to cold weather, get them in the greenhouse or in your conservatory.
+The first frost of the year can arrive without any warning and kill your favorite foliage.

-To enjoy colourful daffodils, tulips and other spring blooms appearing in your garden next spring, remember to plant the bulbs from September to November.
+While your lovely autumn plants are on display, plan ahead to enjoy colourful daffodils, tulips and other spring blooms appearing in your garden next spring by remembering to plant the bulbs from September to November/December.